pweerd/BMCurlServer/readme.md

 ## Credits

 Many credits go to Boaz Leskes, the creator of Sense.
 He created this very easy interface to Elasticsearch.
 It gave me a jump start when learning ElasticSearch.
 And again when I was creating WebCurl.

+## Compile

+To compile the java part, you must install [maven](https://maven.apache.org/).
+Once maven is installed, you can open a terminal window and

+- cd to your webcurl install folder
+- run: mvn package
+  if the command mvn is not found, you have to put the maven bin dir in your path, or replace the mvn command with the actual location.